 Your watch might say you got “poor recovery” when you feel great.
 Or “fully recovered” when you’re exhausted.
 This isn’t because the technology is broken — it’s because reducing a complex physiological state to a single number requires assumptions that don’t apply equally to every person.

-Why Pacewright Doesn’t Use These Metrics
+How Pacewright Uses These Metrics (Sparingly)

 What to Actually Do With This Data